VahidTa/firewall_migration_tool/README.md

         * Because of the platform, you must paste rules by grouping 3 or 4 rules for each copy.
         * Please note that about per 100 lines there is a `publish` action.

 Any predefined services are not included in Firewall Migration Tool, or not defined on destionation vendor (e.g. Palo Alto), will be same as SRX platform.
 For example, `junos-who` may will be the same on output of conversion.
+If there is `junos` object that this tool can't convert it, you can find `Error` on description of policy that it uses.

-### Check Point
+### __Check Point__
   This tool is tested on SmartConsle __csv__  policy and address object exporting format.
   Because of insufficient information on csv output, Service part does not have protocol part to understand wheter it is TCP/UDP and etc.